 CDC Eviction Ban

-Xfinity Internet is offering free public Xfinity wifi hotspots through 2020.
+Xfinity Internet is offering free public Xfinity wifi hotspots through June 30, 20212.
 Internet Essentials from Comcast is $10/month and is for those that meet certain income eligibility guidelines.
+For new customers, 60 days will be provided for free.
 The Lifeline Program allows eligible customers to lower their home/mobile phone or high-speed broadband costs.
 HUD, in partnership with EveryoneOn is able to offer free or reduced-cost internet to qualified households.

 UNH Cooperative Extension